Arosian-Stagg/TF2-Binds/README.md

 Q = toggles axtinguisher pull out and attacking.
 _____________________________

 DEMOMAN: simple and easy sticky jump bind.
-Also includes somewhat of a demoknight movement bind

 M3 = triggers jumping and detonation of stickys, hold down to keep crouching in the air for better movement.

 ' = loads preset C.